Markup vs Margin Calculator

 Markup Mode: Selling Price = Cost × (1 + Markup%); Margin Mode: Selling Price = Cost ÷ (1 − Margin%)When calculating from markup, the selling price equals cost multiplied by one plus the markup percentage.
 When calculating from margin, the selling price equals cost divided by one minus the margin percentage.
 Both formulas produce a selling price from which you can derive the other metric.

-Markup is calculated as (Selling Price − Cost) ÷ Cost.
-It expresses profit relative to what you paid for the item.
+Markup is calculated as (Selling Price − Cost) ÷ Cost, expressing profit relative to what you paid for the item.
+A markup of 50% means the selling price is 1.5 times the cost, so a $10 cost item sells for $15 and yields $5 of gross profit per unit.

-The same transaction always has a higher markup percentage than margin percentage because markup divides by the smaller number (cost) while margin divides by the larger number (selling price).
+The same transaction always shows a higher markup than margin because markup divides by cost (the smaller number) and margin divides by selling price (the larger number).
+The two are different views of the identical dollar profit, not different profit outcomes.

 Important Notes:

-- •Margin percentage must be less than 100% because a 100% margin would mean the product has zero cost, which is not realistic for physical goods.
+- •Margin percentage must be less than 100% by definition because a 100% margin would mean the product has zero cost, which only occurs for genuinely cost-free items like digital downloads with no licensing or hosting attribution.
+Anything above roughly 80-85% margin should prompt a review of whether all real costs are being captured in the cost input.

 Worked Example